-To the extent legally possible, the Department of Biomedical Engineering offers our international graduate students the same rights and privileges as our domestic birth mothers and other parents.
+To the extent legally possible, the Department of Biomedical Engineering offers our international graduate students the same rights and privileges as our domestic parents.
 However, before taking any parental leave, international students and their faculty advisors should consult with the International Student Office to ensure that their parental leave plan conforms to their visa and relevant federal law requirements.